MatthewVerbryke/UxAS_zone_generation/README.md

 ### Warning: still very much a work in progress!

 These files contain test versions of the individual componentsof this project, along with what is needed to test them out.
-They do not work together yet, but should work individually.
 Updates to come soon to bring this up to a more functional state, but until then, this is not particularly useful.

 ## License